Hornbill-Docs/servicemanager-config/servicemanager-config/assets/manage-partitions.md

 This article supports the preview release of the new Asset Management and its new UI.
 :::

 With partitioning, Hornbill Asset Management supports multi-org asset management in a single, centralized system.
-You can partition assets to benefit from an additional organizational layer that enforces specific access and visibility controls.
+You can partition assets to benefit from an additional organizational layer that enforces access and visibility controls.

-## Partition behavior

-* **Default configuration**: Asset management implementations contain no partitions by default.
-* **Access control**: Each partition applies unique restrictions to the assets within it.
-* **System flexibility**: Adding partitions enables more complex asset management structures.

-If your instance does not have partitions, then anyone with the Asset Management Admin role or the Asset Management User role has access to all the asset records.
+By default, partitioning is disabled.
+All assets are unpartitioned assets.
+This means that if your instance does not have partitions enabled, then anyone with the Asset Management Admin role or the Asset Management User role has access to all the asset records.

-Admins can create one or more partitions in **Configuration > Service Manager > Assets > Manage Partitions**.
+Hornbill Admins can create one or more partitions in **Configuration > Service Manager > Assets > Manage Partitions**.

+This video gives an explanation of partition, how it works in practice, and how to set up and use partitions:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/V-_Bp19m4Ek?si=KqC5-zV7JwHPEQn5" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+The following sections contain additional informaiton.

 ## Before you begin